 The National Employment Standards (NES) refer to minimum entitlements including paid annual leave, sick leave and public holidays, which you must provide to your employees.

 Employers are required to make superannuation contributions for eligible employees at least every three months.
 The minimum superannuation – referred to as the super guarantee – is currently 9.5% of an employee’s ordinary time earnings.
-For more information, visit:
+For more information, visit the ATO website.

 Wage Theft Bill 2020

-In June 2020, the Parliament of Victoria passed the Wage Theft Bill 2020 – becoming the first Australian jurisdiction to criminalise wage theft.
+In June 2020, the Parliament of Victoria passed the Wage Theft Bill 2020 – becoming the first Australian jurisdiction to criminalise wage theft in Australia.
 This Bill imposes criminal penalties on employers who fail to pay all employee entitlements or falsify employee entitlement records, targeting employers who dishonestly withhold wages and other employee entitlements.

 The Victorian Government are seeking to crack down on this type of conduct and have proposed hefty penalties.
 Companies that commit the proposed offences would be liable for up to $991,320, while non-compliant individuals would face fines of up to $198,264 and imprisonment of up to 10 years.